jh1993/UnderusedOptions/README.txt

 Glittering Dance:
 - Now has the nature tag.

+Houndlord:
+- Using a mana potion now tries to replenish the number of hounds to the maximum.

 Hypocrisy:
 - Now also works on spells of equal level, but you cannot gain the Hypocrisy buff with a spell that benefitted from Hypocrisy.